uzh-dqbm-cmi/SAUNA/Analysis_of_real_data/README.md

 ### Analyses Performed

 - **PCA**: Bins the genome into 3000 bins and calculates the mean interpeak distances for each bin and each SeCT sample.
 Performs PCA on the resulting data and plots the PCA results.
-- **Gene Enrichment Analysis**: Identifies bins where interpeak distances differ significantly between high and low tumor fraction samples and performs gene enrichment analysis on these bins.Two TSV files are generated:
+- **Gene Enrichment Analysis**: Identifies bins where interpeak distances differ significantly between high and low tumor fraction samples and performs gene enrichment analysis on these bins.
+Two TSV files are generated:
   1. **Cancer-lower.tsv**: Enrichment terms for bins where interpeak distances are shorter in high tumor fraction samples.
   2. **Benign-lower.tsv**: Enrichment terms for bins where interpeak distances are shorter in low tumor fraction samples.